doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## Trying to use the board

-My first though when I was buying this device was: It should be easy to get it up.
+My first thought when I was buying this device was: It should be easy to get it up.
 Well, I was completely wrong.
-The leak of official documentation leave me alone in an obscure journey of emptiness and doubt.
+The absense of official documentation leave me alone in an obscure journey of emptiness and doubt.
 After my searches I have found just two concrete (but ugly) alternatives: using a Android App to control the board or change the board's circuit to make it more friendly to use.
 Luckly I found a way to get the device running without Android App or soldering.
 I have described the three alternatives below.

 ### Option 1 - Android App